harvester/docs/docs/networking/best-practice-non-vlan-aware-switch.md

 Please refer to [this page](/networking/harvester-network/) for additional information on Harvester Networking.

 !!! note
-    In this case, creating VLAN Network with other VLAN ID will not take effect to node-to-node connectivity.
+    If you create a VLAN Network different from `1`, the connection between VMs in different nodes will fail.